Frojd/Frojd-Bedrock/{{cookiecutter.project_name}}/README.md

 4. Install composer dependencies

-   By running `composer install`, if versions are conflicting or if you do not have composer installed it is also possible to run supplied docker container: `docker-compose run composer install`
+   By running `composer install`, if versions are conflicting or if you do not have composer installed it is also possible to run supplied docker container: `docker compose run composer install`

 5. Create a valet link in the src-folder:
    ```